sarcosholzinger/layerwise-analysis-livescu2022/docs/e2e-layerwise-analysis-correlations.md

 Use case: Understanding layer-to-layer relationships independent of input signal. \
 Mathematical approach: Uses linear regression to "partial out" the CNN influence from both layers, then correlates the residuals.

-2. Simple Input-Layer Correlations (new function) Direct correlation between original input (Z) and each transformer layer. \
+2. Simple Input-Layer Correlations (Test 1 - Layer-output correlation to input (CNN output)) Direct correlation between original input (Z) and each transformer layer. \
 Shows signal retention across layers.
 It aims to analyze how the original input correlates. with each layer as information propagates through the network.